The Front Project Online Community Guidelines

-Thank you for being part of the Future Tracks Online Community.
+Thank you for being part of The Front Project online community.
 To ensure the best possible experience for all members, we have established some basic guidelines for participation.

 It is important to know what you’re agreeing to by signing up – so please take the time to review the below before joining.

 Our Community Guidelines

 Our guidelines apply everywhere within our online community – they are our shared contract with you.
 The community is moderated to help us build a constructive and positive culture together.
 We need your help to keep this place welcoming, useful and safe for all.

 - Think big.
 Members are invited to use an alias for their public profile if they wish and should avoid referencing their employer in their usernames or public posts.
 This helps us focus on bigger ideas and issues in the sector.